MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 #### How do I learn more about the Azure Monitor OpenTelemetry Distro?

-This feature achieves autoinstrumentation by injecting Azure Monitor OpenTelemetry Distro into application pods to generate telemetry.
+This feature achieves autoinstrumentation by injecting Azure Monitor OpenTelemetry Distro into application pods.

 For Java, this feature integrates the standalone Azure Monitor OpenTelemetry Distro for Java.
-See our [Java distro documentation](opentelemetry-enable.md?tabs=java) to learn more about the Java instrumentation binary that is leveraged by this feature.
+See our [Java distro documentation](opentelemetry-enable.md?tabs=java) to learn more about the Java instrumentation binary.

 For Node.js, we inject an autoinstrumentation binary based on our Azure Monitor OpenTelemetry Distro for Node.js.
-See our [Node.js distro documentation](opentelemetry-enable.md?tabs=nodejs) to learn more.
-Keep in mind that we do not have a standalone autoinstrumentation for Node.js so our distro documentation is geared towards manual instrumentation.
+For more information, see [Node.js distro documentation](opentelemetry-enable.md?tabs=nodejs).
+Keep in mind that we don't have a standalone autoinstrumentation for Node.js so our distro documentation is geared towards manual instrumentation.
 You can ignore code based configurations steps related to manual instrumentation.
-However, everything else in our distro documentation such as default settings, environment variable configurations, etc. will be appicable to this feature.
+However, everything else in our distro documentation such as default settings, environment variable configurations, etc. is applicable to this feature.

 ## Troubleshooting